On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 Regulations and Approvals (RA)

-Initiatives to Promote Reliance Review - From the Perspective of Predictability and Transparency
+Initiatives to Facilitate Reliance Reviews - From the Perspective of Predictability and Transparency

-• With the understanding of the Reliance promoted by WHO, expectations from the applicant side for predictability and transparency in review and best practices implemented by Asian regulators were shared.
+• Under the understanding of Reliance promoted by WHO, expectations from the applicant side for predictability and transparency of review and best practices implemented by Asian regulators were shared.

 • The applicant and reviewers shared a common understanding of the key points regarding predictability and transparency of review when using the Reliance system (e.g., clarity of process, communication and mutual understanding, consistency of application materials, support by WHO and PMDA, etc.).

-• The importance of the Reliance System was also recognized in terms of predictability and transparency of the review process.
+• The importance of the Reliance System in terms of predictability and transparency of the review process was also recognized.

-Microbiome research and drug discovery applications in Japan and Asia
+Current Microbiome Research and Drug Discovery Applications in Japan and Asia

-• Reviewed the current status of microbiome research, which is attracting attention as a new modality in drug discovery research, and considered its potential for drug discovery applications.
+• We will review the current status of microbiome research, which is attracting attention as a new modality in drug discovery research, and consider its potential for drug discovery applications.

 • To gain insight into the nature of industry-academia-government collaboration when microbiome research is utilized in drug discovery.

-• To consider how to approach regulatory formulation and guideline development from a different perspective through microbiome drug discovery, a new modality.
+• To consider how to approach regulatory formulation and guideline creation from a different perspective through microbiome drug discovery, a new modality.

-Further acceleration of E-labeling efforts for the benefit of patients
+Further accelerate e-labeling efforts for the benefit of patients

-~Interoperability with digital health platforms and their use as a healthcare ecosystem~.
+Interoperability with digital health platforms and use as a healthcare ecosystem

-• Accelerate the implementation of e-labeling in the APAC region with more products and more markets.
+• Accelerate e-labeling implementation in the APAC region with more products, more markets.

-• Consider the implementation of FHIR in structuring e-labeling in the APAC region, and discuss ways to ensure interoperability between FHIR e-labeling and digital health platforms and to leverage them.
+• In the APAC region, FHIR will be considered in structuring e-labeling, and discussions will be held to ensure interoperability between FHIR e-labeling and digital health platforms, and to leverage this interoperability.

 • We will promote the provision of drug information as e-labeling to patients in the APAC region.
-We will also promote discussions to utilize it as part of the health ecosystem.
+We will also discuss how to utilize this information as a part of the health ecosystem.

 Manufacturing, Quality Control and Supply (MQS)

-• The promotion of GMP survey reliance will support innovation by avoiding duplicate surveys and optimizing the allocation of resources based on risk, thereby creating resources for both authorities and companies.
+• The promotion of GMP investigation reliance will support the realization of innovation by avoiding duplicate investigations and optimizing the allocation of resources based on risk, thereby generating resources for both authorities and companies.

 • To promote GMP survey reliance, it is essential to build mutual understanding and trust among authorities through communication, training, and assessment.
 This process is expected to maintain a high level of GMP in each country.